 Teamcity is an integration tool that is written in one of the popular languages: JAVA.
-It is used to build and deploy different projects that are established by Jet brains, and it is licenced under a proprietary license.
+It is used to build and deploy different projects that are established by Jet brains, and it is licensed under a proprietary license.
 Build agent of TeamCity is a piece of software that listens for commands from the TeamCity server and then starts the actual building process.
 This TeamCity building agent is separately installed from the TeamCity server.

-When you do constant union with TeamCity then you have a variety of different frameworks, IDEs, platforms and different tools that will help you build your software project in a better environment.
+When you do constant union with TeamCity then you have a variety of different frameworks, IDEs, platforms, and different tools that will help you build your software project in a better environment.

 TeamCity supports runners for Java, .NET, and Ruby of course and you can use order line runners for different languages too.
-Different tools for checking, code inclusion, code examination, issue following are an important piece of the TeamCity collection and TeamCity itself can be incorporated with a couple of IDEs too.
+Different tools for checking, code inclusion, code examination, issue following are important pieces of the TeamCity collection and TeamCity itself can be incorporated with a couple of IDEs too.

 A portion of the highlights and tools stop as a matter of course packaged with TeamCity and others can be introduced as modules.
 JetBrains have their own arrangement of modules, however, there are likewise some outsider modules accessible.